 Finally, as an absolute last resort, and only if in imminent danger, attempt to disrupt and/or incapacitate the active shooter.

 - Act as aggressively as possible.

-- Throw items and use improvised weapons..
+- Throw items and use improvised weapons.

 - Work together to incapacitate the shooter.

 - Commit to your actions.

-Ask the participants: What should managers do in an active shooter situation?
+What should managers do in an active shooter situation?